aiidateam/aiida-core/docs/source/intro/run_docker.rst

       .. tab-set::

-         .. tab-item:: Docker Desktop

-            Docker Desktop is available for Windows and Mac and includes everything you need to run Docker on your computer.
-            It is a virtual machine + Graphical user interface with some extra features e.g. use third-party tool, namely `docker extensions <https://docs.docker.com/desktop/extensions/>`_ to extend its functionality.

-            `Docker Desktop <https://www.docker.com/products/docker-desktop/>`_ is the easiest way to get started with Docker.
-            You just need to download the installer and follow the instructions.

          .. tab-item:: Colima on MacOS and Linux

             `Colima <https://github.com/abiosoft/colima>`_ is a new open-source project that makes it easy to run Docker on MacOS and Linux.
-            It is a lightweight alternative to Docker Desktop with a focus on simplicity and performance.
+            It is a lightweight alternative to Docker Engine with a focus on simplicity and performance.

             If you need multiple Docker environments, Colima is the recommended way.
             With colima, you can have multiple Docker environments running at the same time, each with its own Docker daemon and resource allocation thus avoiding conflicts.